 - Enter your information

 - Provide your first and last name, social security number, and address.
+You’ll need your kids information, if you’re opening a custodial account.

-- Account verification
+- Account Verification

-- Identity is verified electronically otherwise additional documents may be requested.
+- Identity is verified electronically.
+Otherwise, additional documents may be requested.

 Keep in mind: Stockpile does not use credit scores to open accounts.
 It may also take 24 hours before you can start trading during regular business hours.